weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

     the earlier task – one for the on-premises EAC and one for the EAC for Exchange Online.

-3. In your browser, select the **connectors – Microsoft Exchange** tab in your browser.
+3. In your browser, select the **Exchange admin center** tab in your browser.
 This tab displays the EAC for Exchange Online.

 4. In the **Exchange admin center** for Exchange Online, in the left-hand